netlify/security-netlify-trufflehog3/README.md

 This tool can create issues in github.
 By specifying `-g/--github=true` as an argument in python trufflehog execution, it will create a github issue for each finding.
 The default is `false`.

 You must also have envvar `SECRET_SCAN_GH_ACCESS_TOKEN`

+### Debug Mode
+This tool will automatically redact any suppressed or ignored_paths secrets from being alerted to the console.
+By specifying `-d/--debug True`, it will not redact, and instead show the full summary of all secrets discovered.